simpeg/segns-2024-tutorial/README.md

 > If it's an existing notebook, make sure that it has the `!pip install ...`
 > line at the top (add it otherwise), and run it.

+## Acknowledgement
+AEM data used in this tutorial were acquired with funding from MCWRA (Monterey County Water Resources Agency) with the [SkyTEM](https://skytem.com/) system; acquisition oversight, planning, and processing by [Aqua Geo Framework](https://www.aquageoframeworks.com/).

 ## License